-- An assessment tool will be created which will include the following components: - the context and conditions for the assessment - the tasks to be administered - an outline of the evidence to be gathered - the evidence criteria used to judge the quality of performance
+• An assessment tool will be created which will include the following components: \circ the context and conditions for the

+\circ an outline of the evidence to be

+\circ the evidence criteria used to judge the

 Next steps

 Our clinical plan will focus initially on the coming year in order to get the fundamentals in place and create an environment for success.
 Conversations with our staff and feedback from our patients demonstrates what we need to focus on first and how we must continually involve people in our plan as it develops.
 Our first year will focus on 3 key deliverables;